return42/sphkerneldoc/doc/linux_src_doc/drivers/staging/fsl-mc/bus/dprc_c.rst

     :param const struct dprc_connection_cfg \*cfg:
         Connection configuration.
-The connection configuration is ignored for connections made to DPMAC objects, where rate is set according to MAC configuration.
+The connection configuration is ignored for connections made to DPMAC objects, where rate is retrieved from the MAC configuration.
-        The committed rate is the guaranteed rate for the connection.
-        The maximum rate is an upper limit allowed for the connection; it is expected to be equal or higher than the committed rate.
-        When committed and maximum rates are both zero, the connection is set to "best effort" mode, having lower priority compared to connections with committed or maximum rates.

 .. _`dprc_connect.return`: